vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 46, 71, 213, 419 &0.
 Aitasa, story of, in Ait.
 Br., 480.
 Aitas&yanes, lowest among Bhrgus,

 480; most ainful among Aurvas,480.
-Aiyer, Sir Sivaswamy, 40..
+Aiyer, Sir Śivaswamy, 40..
 Ajātasatru, king of Kadi, 38; expoun

 ded philosophy to Balaki, 106.
 Ajya, is the material of homa when